Surely, you have already the worldwide information- Japanese mayonnaise is the best!

 “Matsuda No Mayonnaise” (松田のマヨネーズ), the ultimate organic mayonnaise made from only carefully selected ingredients including fresh free-range & cage-free eggs.

-- Only the best rapeseed oil is used.
+Only the best rapeseed oil is used.

-- Bird foods are not made of ingredients genetically modified or Post-Harvest Treatment.
+Bird foods are not made of ingredients genetically modified or Post-Harvest Treatment.

-- The organic apple vinegar is used.
+Organic apple cider vinegar is used.

-- It is used sea salt from Kuroshio seawater made in Izu Oshima by traditional methods.
+It is used sea salt from Kuroshio seawater made in Izu Oshima by traditional methods.

 The taste is mild and rich and even you can feel the company’s consideration for customer’s health.

-Even cracking eggs is by human-operation!
+Even cracking eggs is by human operation!

-Here’s that Matsuda CEO says,
+Here’s what Matsuda CEO says,

 Isn’t it natural organic?
 It takes time, but I think it’s a natural process to make it over time.
 Leave it to nature.
 Whether it is a crop, a living environment for chickens, or fermentation.
 (Translated by Rico McConnell)